ncase/nutshell/README.md

 **audio** and **video**: just use as per normal.

+### Hiding Headings

+What if you want write a section for a Nutshell bubble, but *don't* want the section to appear without being manually clicked & expanded? (e.g. for hint systems)

+If you put a `:` *at the start of* a heading, that entire section will be collapsed into an expandable link when Nutshell starts:

+// pic

+If you put `:x` at the start of a heading, that entire section will be *invisible*.
+(But you can still include it elsewhere!)

+// pic

 ### Other ways to set embedded-expanded content

 Remember, you can test all of these in the [Try Nutshell](https://ncase.me/nutshell/try) demo!
 The below examples are written in Markdown for convenience, but will work with rich text or raw HTML too.